thingSoC/thingSoC/reference_designs/README.md

 [![Image](http://thingsoc.github.io/img/projects/thingSoC/thingSoC_thumb.png?raw=true)
 *thingSoC*](http://thingsoc.github.io)

-**thingSoC Reference Designs** is a library of thingSoC implementations that implement useful Reference and Testing circuits for demonstrating the use of the thingSoC libraries.
+**thingSoC Reference Designs** are a library of thingSoC implementations that implement useful Reference and Testing circuits for demonstrating the use of the thingSoC libraries.

 | Name | Reference Design | Notes |